cdapio/cdap/docs/developer-guide/source/advanced.rst

 Where to Go Next
 ================
-Now that you've looked at the advanced features of Continuuity Reactor, take a look at:
+Now that you've looked at the advanced features of Cask Data Application Platform, take a look at:

 - `Querying Datasets with SQL <query.html>`__,
-  which covers ad-hoc querying of Continuuity Reactor Datasets using SQL.
+  which covers ad-hoc querying of Cask Data Application Platform Datasets using SQL.